Instructions for Authors

 Illustrations and tables

 Submit images and figures as jpg or tif in high resolution (300 dpi).
 Images should be provided together with magnification scales when appropriate and should be large enough to be legible when reproduced.
 All images and figures should be referred to as figures and should be numbered consecutively in the text in Arabic numerals.
 The legends for images should be typed on a separate sheet.
 Color images can be printed at author’s expense; price estimate upon request.
-Tables should be numbered consecutively in the text in Arabic numerals and each typed on a separate sheet.
-Please use only Arial font in all figures.
+Please only use Arial font in all figures.
 For the labeling of graph axes use Arial 10 pt. bold.
+Tables should be numbered consecutively in the text in Arabic numerals and submitted within the manuscript file, after the list of references.

 Citation